 This form is the foundation of all the other forms.
 Students of the Yang form learn the basic principles: how to position yourself, move, advance, pull back, maintain a straight and flexible posture, and increase your energy level.

-For more details, see the list of movements.
+For more details, see the complete forms page

 This form was made popular by Li I’Yu in the 1850s.
 Tung Ying-chieh studied Tai Chi with Master Li Hsiang Yuan for about twelve years.

 This form follows almost the same routine as the Yang form, on which it is based, but that’s where the similarities end.
 For the Hao form, feet and hands are positioned differently, the level of intention is much higher, and it takes 30 to 40 minutes to carry out all the movements.